 function.

-creates a new data frame from an existing
+summarize creates a new data frame from an existing

 one with one row for each combination of grouping variables.
 The entries